caveman210/VoyageYT/README.md

 ### This project is licensed under the GNU General Public License v3.0

 Voyage is still under development, so expect bugs.
+This is currently a desktop-only site and doesn't work well on mobile devices.

 Kindly open issues if you find any!